A: The funeral home makes the arrangements with NPRC upon request of the next of kin.

 A: Eligible veterans and optionally, a spouse.

 A: No. The County contracts with the NPRC to partition a section exclusively designated as the UCVC.
 Once a veteran is interred there, a plot deed is issued by NPRC in the name of the County for the deceased.

-Q: Who maintains the Ulster County Veterans Cemetery (UCVC)?
+Q: Where is the Ulster County Veterans Cemetery located?